sanjaywadhwani/symmetrical-spork/README.md

 ![](images/target-group.png)
 ### We can check the target group associated with which port.
 ![](images/task.png)
-### It's gives the full details about the particular atsk.
+### It's gives the full details about the particular task.
 ![](images/vpc.png)
 ### Here we can see the created vpc's it's state and so on information.